datarefugephilly/workflow/metadata.md

     - Link: Bag URL, e.g., "https://drp-upload-bagger.s3.amazonaws.com/remote/77DD634E-EBCE-412E-88B5-A02B0EF12AF6_2.zip"
     - Name: filename, e.g., "77DD634E-EBCE-412E-88B5-A02B0EF12AF6_2.zip"
     - Format: select "Zip"
-    - NOTE: There is a question about whether or not we should upload the JSON metadata file as a separate upload file alongside the zipped bag.
-This might make it easier down the road to systematically harvest package metadata for archived data sets.
-There are examples of packages with and without JSON files saved alongside the zipped package.
-Should we determine a SOP for this???
   - Click "Finish"
   - Test that the link you just created work by clicking it, and verifying that the file begins to download.
     - Note that you don't need to finish downloading it again.